jackyzha0/quartz/content/notes/bitcoin.md

 purpose
 - wide range of views
-- some argue that trustlessness is most important (the ability to use it trusting only the open source software)
+- some argue that trustlessness is most important (the ability to use it trusting only the open source softwar e)
 - some argue that maximizing the value of bitcoin is most important

 the bitcoin governance process maintains a set of rules about